asenval/TeamProject-HighQualityCode/README.md

 32.Add AssemblyInfo.cs to the project    			- Asen
 33.Add ClearPlayers internal method and add it to be visible for test class GameFifteenUnitTests - Asen 34.Correct Players list Sort, it is not working.
+35.Add test for Scoreboard.  					- Krasi and Asen 36.Add test for GamePlay.					- Asen
+37.Add test for MatrixGenerator. 				- Georgi and Asen